Trigno (singer)

-Pietro Bagnadentro (born 9 September 2002), known professionally as Trigno, is an Italian singer-songwriter.
+Pietro Bagnadentro (born 7 January 2002), known professionally as Trigno, is an Italian singer-songwriter.

 Early life and education

 Born and raised in Asti, the son of lawyer Paolo Bagnadentro, he began to develop an interest in music during his childhood, influenced by his mother, a pianist.
 During his adolescence, after abandoning a promising football career due to injury, he decided to move to Milan to pursue a career in music.

-He began his education studying guitar and exploring various musical genres, such as jazz, R&B, and French and American rap, later graduating in economics and business management from the Università Cattolica del Sacro Cuore.
+He began his education studying guitar and exploring various musical genres, such as jazz, R&B, and French and American rap, later graduating in economics and business management from the Università Cattolica del Sacro Cuore in Milan.
 He chose the stage name Trigno, which comes from the affectionate nickname "Pietrigno," given to him by his father during soccer games.

 Career

 2018–2024: debuts and Diciannove

 In 2018, after participating in several urban music contests, he began collaborating with producer Carl Laurent, who brought him into a recording studio and had him record his first songs, including his first official single, "Prima o poi".
 This was followed in 2019 by the singles "Sogno", "Occhi" and "Calmo".
 In 2020, after signing a record deal with Francesco Facchinetti's Hokuto Empire label, he released the singles "Lento" and "Conto su di te".

 On 19 February 2021, he released the single "Attorno", which preceded the release of his first EP Diciannove, containing seven tracks and released the following month.
 The single "Mille voci" was released on 17 June, 2022, followed by the single "Ma tu" on 2 August.
 The single "Non mi mancherai" was released on 5 May 2023, followed by the single "Casino" on 19 January 2024, both featuring Joe Viegas.